Hager Group: Brands and products

-Hager brand offers services for electrical installations in residential, commercial and industrial buildings.
-In 2009, the previous brands Tehalit, Weber, Lume, Klik, Flash, Polo, Ashley & Rock and Logisty were combined under Hager brand.
+Under the Hager brand, the group markets solutions and services for electrical installations in residential, commercial and industrial buildings.
+Since 2009, the former brands Tehalit, Weber, Lume, Klik, Flash, Polo, Ashley & Rock and Logisty have been united under the Hager brand.

 Alarms and security systems are sold under Daitem and Diagral.
 Berker manufactures switches and switch systems as part of Hager Group.
 Bocchiotti/Iboco, the Italian market leader in cable management and room distribution systems, is also part of Hager Group whilst Elcom produces intercom systems for residential and office buildings.
+Since 2023, this activity has been strengthened by the integration of Pmflex, a European specialist in electrical conduits.

+Product types

 There are four different areas of application for Hager Group's products and services: